How to Use RAG to Answer Questions from Company Documents

 Tips

-• Quote, don't paraphrase - tell the AI Agent to use exact wording for any factual claim.
+- Quote, do not paraphrase: instruct the model in the Prompt to use exact wording for any factual claim.
 Paraphrased answers drift quickly under pressure.

 Common Pitfalls

-• Stale index - RAG is only as good as the underlying documents.
-If your indexing workflow isn't re-running on document change, the AI will confidently quote last quarter's policy.
+- Stale collection: a Query is only as good as the embedded documents.
+If you do not re-embed when source documents change, the answer will confidently quote last quarter's policy.
+Re-upload and re-embed on change.

-• Mixing scopes - if your collection mixes customer-facing and internal-only content, a public-facing bot can leak the wrong material.
-Use tags and filter at query time.
+- Mixing audiences: if a collection mixes customer-facing and internal-only content, a public-facing endpoint can surface the wrong material.
+Keep sensitive content in a separate collection.

 Testing